tidyverse/dtplyr/README.md

 generate significantly more performant translations.
 This is a large change that breaks all existing uses of dtplyr.
 But frankly, dtplyr was pretty useless before because it did such a bad job of generating data.table code.
-Fortunately few people used it, so a major overhaul possible.
+Fortunately few people used it, so a major overhaul was possible.

 See `vignette("translation")` for details of the current translations,